ibm-cloud-docs/devsecops/devsecops-config-github.md

 ![Select Target branches](images/devsecops_configure-branch-protection_github_targetbranch_ruleset.png){: caption="Select Target branches" caption-side="bottom"}

 3. Configure Bypass permissions under **Bypass list** by clicking on **Add bypass**.
 You can add the required roles who can bypass the checks.
-You can leave the list empty (this is equivalent to enabling **Do not allow bypassing the above settings** in traditional Branch protection settings).
+You can leave the list empty (this is equivalent to enabling **Do not allow bypassing these settings** in traditional Branch protection settings).

 ![Add bypass actors](images/devsecops_configure-branch-protection_github_bypass_ruleset.png){: caption="Add bypass actors" caption-side="bottom"}